Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

-In addition to the fact the we suppose that there are no individuals of (unbounded) large degree, we can prove that there cannot be too many individuals of low degree. \begin{lemma} Let $\cG$ be the given pooling scheme and $m \leq (1 - \delta)d^+ \frac{n}{\Gamma}$.
-If there is a constant $\alpha > 0$ such that the number of individuals of degree at most $d^-$ is $\alpha n$, then we have the following: \begin{itemize} \item $\abs{\oneplus(\cG)} > 2 \log n$ \whp~if $\theta/(1-\theta) \not \in \ZZ$, \item $\abs{\oneplus(\cG)} > 0$ with probability $\Omega(1)$ if $\theta/(1-\theta) \in \ZZ$. \end{itemize} \end{lemma} \begin{proof} Suppose that the number of individuals with degree at most $d^-$ is $\alpha n$, and recall that $p=\frac{k-\sqrt{k}\log(n)}{n}$.
-Without loss of generality, suppose that there are no tests of degree 1 (otherwise, remove them and each connected individual from the testing scheme).
-Clearly, if the inference of $\SIGMA$ does not succeed on this manipulated graph, then it cannot succeed in $\cG$.
+In addition to being able to assume there are no individuals with an overly high degree, we can also prove that there cannot be too many individuals with an overly low degree. \begin{lemma} Let $\cG$ be the given pooling scheme and $m \leq (1 - \geb{\eps})d^+ \frac{n}{\Gamma}$, where $\Gamma \ge d^{+}$.
+If there is a constant $\alpha > 0$ such that the number of individuals of degree at most $d^-$ is $\alpha n$, then we have the following: \begin{itemize} \item $\abs{\oneplus(\cG)} > 2 \log n$ \whp~if $\theta/(1-\theta) \not \in \ZZ$, \item $\abs{\oneplus(\cG)} > 0$ with probability $\Omega(1)$ if $\theta/(1-\theta) \in \ZZ$. \end{itemize} \end{lemma} \begin{IEEEproof} Suppose that the number of individuals with degree at most $d^-$ is $\alpha n$, and recall that $p=\frac{k-\sqrt{k}\log(n)}{n}$.
+Without loss of generality, we can assume that there are no tests of degree zero or one.
+Otherwise, remove them and each connected individual from the testing scheme and note that, by the assumed lower bound $\Gamma \ge d^{+}$, there are at least $\epsilon n$ individuals left.
+This manipulated graph satisfies the same inequality between the number of individuals and number of tests and, clearly, if the inference of $\SIGMA$ does not succeed on this manipulated graph, then it cannot succeed in $\cG$.
 Before proceeding, we introduce the following auxiliary result.

-\begin{claim} If there are $\alpha n $ individuals of degree at most $d^-$, then there exists $0 < \beta \leq \alpha$ such that there are at least $\beta n$ individuals of degree at most $d^-$ of distance at least 6. \end{claim} \begin{proof} This is a consequence of the test degrees and individual degrees both behaving as $\Theta(1)$, due to the assumption $\Gamma=\Theta(1)$ and Claim \ref{const_degree}.
-If we select an arbitrary individual with degree at most $d^-$, remove all individuals within distance $4$, and then repeat, then we construct a set of individuals with degree at most $d^-$ and pairwise distances at least $6$ in the original graph.
-Since this procedure starts with $\alpha n$ individuals under consideration and only removes $\Theta(1)$ individuals per step, the set formed has size $\Theta(n)$, as desired. \end{proof}
+\begin{claim} \geb{Under the preceding setup, suppose that there exists a set $I^- \subset V$ of individuals of degree at most $d^-$ with $|I^-| \le \alpha n$ ($\alpha \in (0,1)$).
+Then, there exists $\beta \in (0,\alpha)$ (depending only on $d^-$ and $\Gamma$) such that there must also exist $I^+ \subset I^-$ with $\abs{ I^+ } = \beta n$, having the property that for all pairs $x \neq y$ in $I^+$ it holds that dist$(x,y) \geq 6$. } \end{claim} \begin{IEEEproof} \geb{ First recall from Claim \ref{const_degree} that all degrees in the graph are bounded.
+Consider the procedure of {\em iterating through all individuals $x \in I^-$, and deleting all $y \in I^-$ of distance at most four from $x$}, and repeating until no individuals remain.
+Let $I^+$ denote set of $x$'s visited by this process.
+Since the degrees in the graph are finite, each removal only decreases the size of the set $I^-$ by at most a constant, and the assertion of the claim follows.} \end{IEEEproof}